WairimuMW/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * 2-path: Adds /action to the PATH
 * 3-paths: Counts the number of directories in the PATH
 * 11-binary_to_decimal: Converts a number from base 2 to base 10
+* 100-decimal_to_hexadecimal: Converts a number from base 10 to base 16